 - All Grand and Reserve Champion Showman from Beef, Dairy, Sheep, Swine, Horses, Poultry, Veal, Rabbits, Walking Fleece and Llamas are eligible and required to compete.
-If Grand and Reserve showman in a species is showing in another species, the alternate in that species will be determined to be the next eligible showman. - Participants must complete the Sweepstakes information form given to them by their project animal superintendent and return it to the office by the end of the day of their project judging. - 3.
+If Grand and Reserve showman in a species is showing in another species, the alternate in that species will be determined to be the next eligible showman. - 2.
+Participants must complete the Sweepstakes information form given to them by their project animal superintendent and return it to the office by the end of the day of their project judging. - 3.
 First Place Overall Sweepstakes Showman will be awarded \$50 cash award and a traveling trophy. - Superintendents and/or their assistants from each species are encouraged to attend and assist in preparation of the contest. - 5.
 All contestants shall wear dark colored slacks and white/light colored shirts.
 Appearance will be judged at time of check in (11:30-11:45). - 6.
-Highest total score wins (in case of tie, the tie will be broken by a preset oral question).

-- 7. No horse bits only halters will be used. - 8.
-In concern over safety of the exhibitor, an age limit of 11 and older will be allowed. - 9.
+Highest total score wins (in case of tie, the tie will be broken by a preset oral question). - 7.
+No horse bits only halters will be used. - 8.
+Exhibitors 8-19 eligible. - 9.
 Study guides will be provided by superintendent on each project area.
 The information regarding animal specifics will be able to be found in the fair office during the week of fair.